Inelastic Dark Matter and the SABRE Experiment

 This is shown for the both the SHM and SHM+Str in Fig. \ref{fig:mod1_both} along with the fits to DAMA/LIBRA given in Ref. \cite{Kang2019}.
-These limits are given after two years of operation in dotted lines, and five in solid.
-It is clear that for all the cases considered, SABRE is well-equipped to corroborate DAMA/LIBRA's results within two to five years.\\ In all three cases we see an increase in sensitivity between two and five years of data taking, as expected.
+These limits are given after three years of operation in dotted lines, and five in solid.
+It is clear that for all the cases considered, SABRE is well-equipped to corroborate DAMA/LIBRA's results within three to five years.\\ In all three cases we see an increase in sensitivity between three and five years of data taking, as expected.
 In general, there also appears to be an increase in sensitivity for both the SHM and SHM+Stream distribution, due to the reduction in mass splitting value.
 Interestingly, at lower masses the SHM distribution produces a signal that SABRE has greater sensitivity to compared to the SHM+Str, despite the fact that across all three models the former has a larger $\delta$.
 This demonstrates the influence a change in velocity distribution can have on detector sensitivity, further motivating these extensions of the analysis of the DAMA data.
 Additionally, it suggests that while the models presented here may be better fits to the DAMA data, they are likely to have an increased tension with other experiments, compared to those given in Ref. \cite{Kang2019}.